|

 from Dr. Davide Rossi's laboratory at the Institute of Oncology Research in Bellinzona

 (Switzerland).
-His current research is focused on studying
+His research focused on studying

 cancer cell adaptation and evolution in leukemia and lymphoma.